Angel of the Morning: Juice Newton version

-The highest-charting and best-selling version in the United States was recorded and released in 1981 by country-rock singer Juice Newton for her album Juice.
+The highest-charting and best-selling version in the United States was recorded and released in February 1981 by country-rock singer Juice Newton for her album Juice.
 Newton re-interpreted the song at the suggestion of Steve Meyer, who promoted Capitol Records singles and albums to radio stations and felt that a version of the song by Newton would be a strong candidate for airplay.
 Newton stated that she would never have thought of recording "Angel of the Morning", even though she immediately recognized the song when Meyer played it for her: "I [had not been] really aware of that song because...when [it] was popular I was listening to folk music and R&B and not pop, and that was a very pop song."

-Newton's version reached No. 4 on the Billboard Hot 100, No. 22 on the Billboard country music chart, and spent three weeks at No. 1 on the Billboard adult contemporary chart in April of that year.
+Newton's version first entered the Billboard Hot 100 at No. 70 on the issue date of February 21, 1981.
+It steadily climbed the chart until it reached its peak of No. 4 on May 2, a position it held for four consecutive weeks.
+It also reached No. 22 on the Billboard country music chart and spent three weeks at No. 1 on the Billboard adult contemporary chart in April of that year.
 The recording also earned Newton a Grammy nomination, in the same category as Rush's 1968 hit, at the 24th Annual Grammy Awards.
 More than one million copies of Newton's single were sold in the United States, and it reached the Top 5 in a number of other countries, including Canada (number 1), Australia (number 2), South Africa (number 3), Switzerland (number 4) and New Zealand (number 5).
 Notably, Newton's video for "Angel of the Morning" was the first country music video aired on MTV, debuting the day the network launched, in 1981.
 In the UK, the recording reached No. 43 on the UK Singles Chart, marking the song's third appearance on that chart without becoming a major hit.
 Newton recorded the song again in 1998 for her album The Trouble with Angels.